 3. The Colours box provides three types of background: Solid colour, Horizontal gradient and Vertical gradient.
 Select the desktop colour of your choice and then click the colour chip next to the Colours box.
 The Pick a Colour dialogue box opens.

-Figure 7.9: Selecting Colour Option
+Figure 6.9: Selecting a colour Option

 4. Select a colour or the attributes of a colour such as hue and saturation to create a colour of your choice.
 Click OK.
 The desktop reflects the new settings immediately.